AusBoone/Internet-Test/README.md

 # Internet-Test

-This is a Python script that can be used to ping a remote host to test network connectivity.
+'ping.py' is a Python script that can be used to ping a remote host to test network connectivity.
 It uses the ping3 library to send ICMP echo requests to the specified host and measure the round-trip time.

 # Usage
 To use the ping script, you must have Python installed on your system.
 You can download the latest version of Python from the official website: https://www.python.org/downloads/